 Spinnerbaits and spinners

-Spinnerbaits are incredibly effective for all predatory fish from crappies to musky and anything in between, and they are more popular with bass anglers than with anyone.
+Spinnerbaits are incredibly effective for all predatory fish, from crappies to musky and anything in between, and they are more popular with bass anglers than with anyone.

-For being a small sized bait it still has ample fish catching power, and features a small colorado blade for vibration coupled with the flashing pulse of the willow blade as well.
-The spinnerbait also features a premium Mustad 1/0 hook, the hook is very beefy for the smaller size of the spinnerbait and although the bait is small, you won’t have an issue hauling in giant smallmouth bass over 5 pounds.
+For being a small-sized bait, it still has ample fish-catching power and features a small colorado blade for vibration coupled with the flashing pulse of the willow blade as well.
+The spinnerbait also features a premium Mustad 1/0 hook, the hook is very beefy for the smaller size of the spinnerbait, and although the bait is small, you won't have an issue hauling in giant smallmouth bass over 5 pounds.

-The Booyah has some amazing color patterns, typical of all booyah lures, and there is certainly no shortage of color selections to choose from to match any bait in any body of water where smallmouth bass swim, With up to 20 different color patterns in total this is one of the best smallmouth bass lures around.
+The Booyah has some amazing color patterns, typical of all booyah lures, and there is certainly no shortage of color selections to choose from to match any bait in any body of water where smallmouth bass swim, With up to 20 different color patterns in total this is one of the best smallmouth basses lures around.

-The favorite way to fish for many smallmouth anglers, topwater fishing is plain amazing, explosive strikes on the surface are hard to beat, regardless of species.
-Lets look at the best topwater lures for smallmouth.
+The favorite way to fish for many smallmouth anglers, topwater fishing is plain amazing; explosive strikes on the surface are hard to beat, regardless of species.
+Let’s look at the best topwater lures for smallmouth.

 The Whopper Plopper is one of the most productive and cool topwater baits that was ever made.
 It has a flexible plastic tail that can handle any abuse you or the fish can dish out, and it’s cupped in a precise way to create a very prominent and effective “plopping” noise that drives predatory fish absolutely wild.

-How to choose a Smallmouth Bass Lure
+How to Choose a Smallmouth Bass Lure

 Lure selection is dictated by the depth at which you need to fish, and not all lures are fished at all depths.
-Sure, lures like jigs, spinnerbaits, and soft plastics can be fished at virtually any depth, but other lures like crankbaits and jerkbaits are designed with diving lips that will reach a specific depth range, and it’s these lures where you must ensure that the diving lure matches the depth you will to present it at.
+Sure, lures like jigs, spinnerbaits, and soft plastics can be fished at virtually any depth, but other lures like crankbaits and jerkbaits are designed with diving lips that will reach a specific depth range, and it’s these lures where you must ensure that the diving lure matches the depth you will present it at.

 At certain times smallmouth bass and any predatory fish species will respond to very certain presentations.
-Fish can be picky and some days they might want a crankbait with a tight wobble, while other days they might want the steady pulsing thump of a swimbait.
+Fish can be picky, and some days they might want a crankbait with a tight wobble, while other days they might want the steady pulsing thump of a swimbait.

 It’s your job as an angler to experiment when on the water to find what the fish are responding to best on any given day.

-Again, to figure out what colors to use you need to experiment, but one can never go wrong with using a color pattern that matches or closely resembles the forage present on the body of water you are fishing.
+Again, to figure out what colors to use, you need to experiment, but one can never go wrong with using a color pattern that matches or closely resembles the forage present on the body of water you are fishing.

-Final thoughts on Smallmouth Bass Lures
+Final Thoughts on Smallmouth Bass Lures

-Smallmouth bass pack a punch and the technical fashion of fishing for them on mid-lake structure or in fast moving rivers is the reason why they are so popular in the areas where they are found.
+Smallmouth bass pack a punch, and the technical fashion of fishing for them on mid-lake structure or in fast moving rivers is the reason why they are so popular in the areas where they are found.
 If you are going to chase some smallies, the lures in this post will definitely get the job done and leading you to bronzeback success.